aavigliano/aavigliano.github.io/README.md

 - Supervised Bachelor's thesis on AGN VHE emissions analysis with the MAGIC telescopes (University of Trieste, 2025)
 - Supervised Master's thesis on high-z GRB detection with ML (University of Trieste, 2024)
+- Teaching Assistant for General Physics fir mathematicians (University of Udine, 2024)
-- Teaching Assistant for General Physics and Analysis II (University of Udine, 2023-2024)
+- Teaching Assistant for Analysis II for mathematicians (University of Udine, 2023)
 - INFN external referee for simulation-based Master internships (INFN Trieste, 2023-2024)

 ---